 • License: MIT

-Best for: RAG pipelines, document ingestion, general-purpose extraction.
+Best for: RAG pipelines, document ingestion, batch processing across thousands of files, general-purpose extraction.
 See our 200-PDF head-to-head benchmark for detailed per-tool comparisons.

 2. Docling — 0.877 overall